floragunncom/search-guard-docs/_content/_docs_signals/actions.md

 When the checks configured in a watch found a situation to be noteworthy, it's time to take action.
 This is done using the equally named watch building block: Actions.

-Actions can be used to send notifications by e-mail or other messaging services such as Slack.
-Also, actions allow to write data to Elasticsearch indexes.
-A general purpose mechanism to invoke external services is the webhook action which allows making HTTP requests to configurable endpoints.
+Actions can be used to send notifications by e-mail or other messaging services such as [Slack](actions_slack.md).
+Also, actions allow to write data to [Elasticsearch indices](actions_index.md).
+A general purpose mechanism to invoke external services is the [webhook action](actions_webhook.md) which allows making HTTP requests to configurable endpoints.

 A watch can have several actions; either for sending notifications via different media, or for acting differently depending on the situation.

+## Invoking actions

 Actions are generally invoked if all checks configured for a watch ran with a positive result.
 Thus, if a condition configured in the checks evaluates to false, watch execution is aborted an no actions are invoked.
 The actions operate on the runtime data collected by these checks.

 Still, it is possible to configure further action-specific checks.
-This way, it is for example possible to configure different escalation levels: Certain actions will be only triggered when deemed values exceed a further threshold.
+This way, it is for example possible to configure different escalation levels: Certain actions will only be triggered when certain values exceed a further threshold.
 Also, action-specific checks can be used to prepare further runtime data for the action.
 Modifications of the runtime data done by action-specific checks are always scoped to this action and are invisible to other actions.

-In order to avoid getting spammed or flooded by automatic notifications caused by actions, Signals provides two mechanisms: Throttling automatically suppresses the repeated execution of actions for a configurable amount of time.
-Furthermore, users can acknowledge actions which suppresses action execution until the checks of a watch change their state.

 ## Action Types

-These actions are available right now:
+These actions are available at the moment:

-**E-Mail Action:** Sends e-mails to configurable recipients.
+**[E-Mail Action](actions_email.md):** Sends e-mails to configurable recipients.
 Mail content can be defined using templating.

-**Slack Action:** Sends Slack messages to configurable recipients.
+**[Slack Action](actions_slack.md):** Sends Slack messages to configurable recipients.
 Message content is templateable as well.

-**Webhook Actions:** Sends HTTP requests to external services.
+**[Webhook Actions](actions_webhook.md):** Sends HTTP requests to external services.

-**Index Action:** Writes data to an Elasticsearch index.
+**[Index Action](actions_index.md):** Writes data to an Elasticsearch index.

 ## Action Throttling

+In order to avoid getting spammed or flooded by automatic notifications caused by actions, Signals provides two mechanisms: Throttling automatically suppresses the repeated execution of actions for a configurable amount of time.
+Furthermore, users can acknowledge actions which suppresses action execution until the checks of a watch change their state.

 For each action, a throttle period can be configured.
 Throttle periods are time durations during which execution of the particular action will be suppressed after the it was executed.
 This way, a watch can be configured to be run very frequently in order to get quickly notified about newly commencing situations.
 Yet, actions would be triggered less frequently – in the frequency configured by the throttle period.